The U2 Conference and the U2 Studies Network was created by Dr. Scott Calhoun in 2009.

 - U2 Above, Across, and Beyond: Interdisciplinary Assessments.
 Co-edited with Christopher Endrinal.
 (Roman & Littlefield, 2014, 2015)

-A book of collected essays on U2 and the Religious Impulse: Take Me Higher, edited by Scott Calhoun, will be out in February 2018 from Bloomsbury Press.
+A book of collected essays on U2 and the Religious Impulse: Take Me Higher (Bloomsbury, 2018) edited by Scott Calhoun, is out now.

 He welcomes the opportunity to connect with you about U2 and discuss the band’s music, work, and influence, or talk about other mutual interests.

-• Scott Calhoun is a curator for U2: Made in Dublin at The Little Museum of Dublin, and is a member of the museum’s advisory board.
+Scott Calhoun is a curator for U2: Made in Dublin at The Little Museum of Dublin.

 • The Shadow Man Cometh: Flannery O’Connor’s Influence on U2’s The Joshua Tree, analysis essay